25 Unique Activities To Add To Your Kyoto Bucketlist

 Kokedera Temple (Moss Temple), also known as Saihoji, offers an actual tranquil escape from the bustling and often too-crowded tourist spots in Kyoto.

-The temple is famous for its exquisite moss garden, which features over 120 varieties of moss, creating a lush, green carpet that exudes peace and natural beauty.
-To maintain this serene environment, the temple limits the number of visitors per day, requiring reservations in advance, which means that you can actually enjoy the garden without the distractions of large crowds.
+To maintain this quiet environment, the temple limits the number of visitors per day, requiring reservations in advance, which means that you can actually enjoy the garden without the distractions of large and unruly crowds.

 This is one of the reasons we love Kokedera — it’s still a hidden gem that contrasts sharply with the overtourism affecting other parts of Kyoto.